 Recognition

-• Named to Boston Magazine’s inaugural Top Lawyers list in 2021 in the area of civil litigation/defense, and its second and third annual Top Lawyers list in 2022 and 2023 in the area of civil law litigation.
+• Named to Boston Magazine’s inaugural Top Lawyers list in 2021 in the area of civil litigation/defense, and the following Top Lawyers list in 2022–2024 in the area of civil law litigation.

 • Named a Plaintiffs’ Lawyer Trailblazer by The National Law Journal.